 Dust mite feces rather than the actual dust mites are the culprit to your allergic reactions in bed.
 The dust that accumulates in a coil mattress is contaminated with dust mite feces.

 Common allergic reactions to dust mite feces include sneezing, itching, watery eyes and wheezing.
 Dust mite allergies have also been linked to headaches, fatigue, and depression.

 Coil/Spring mattresses are the least favorable for allergy sufferers because of their inner spring system.

 The inner cavity of coil mattresses creates an incubator for dust mites where dust mite feces and dead skin cells accumulate.

 You'll often find mold and mildew within the cavity of a coil/spring mattress due to humidity caused by the transfer of body heat.
 This is why spring mattresses will typically weigh 10 times their original weight after 10 years of use.

 Pillow-tops or quilted tops attract dust mites as well.
 With light, loose padding, these soft fibrous tops provide an ideal environment for dust mites to thrive in.

 So what is the Best Mattress for Allergy Sufferers?

-Memory foam mattress and latex mattress without coils or springs are the way to go if you have allergies.
+If you have allergies, memory foam mattresses and natural latex mattresses without coils or springs are the way to go.